 We invite you to experience the mission of Broward Health Medical Center...to provide all the people of Broward County with the best possible medical care.

-This pledge is delivered through our commitment to clinical excellence, technical innovation and outstanding patient care in our centers of excellence: The Heart Center of Excellence, the Comprehensive Cancer Center, the Orthopedic Center of Excellence, as well as our Level 1 Trauma Center and the Broward Health Children’s Hospital.
+This pledge is delivered through our commitment to clinical excellence, technical innovation and outstanding patient care in our centers of excellence: The Heart Center of Excellence, the Comprehensive Cancer Center, the Orthopedic Center of Excellence, as well as our Level 1 Trauma Center and the Salah Foundation Children’s Hospital Broward Health.
 Broward Health Medical Center, the flagship hospital of Broward Health, has been providing healthcare to the community since 1938 and have expanded its services to meet the growing demand of the county and city.

 The Office of Graduate Medical Education

 The GMEC is a subcommittee of the Medical Staff and maintains active oversight of graduate medical education by reviewing and approving education policy, monitoring the clinical learning environment, reviewing and approving all educational training sties, and reviewing program accreditation status.

 At Broward Health, we strive to provide a supportive, yet academically challenging educational environment.
 Our goal is to provide the clinical learning environment in which residents and fellows can develop the knowledge, skills attitudes, and values that will serve as their basis for competent and compassionate clinical practice, scholarly inquiry, and continued service to the community.